Shark AV1010AE vs Yeedi Vac Station: Which Is Better?

 Key FeatureBagless base eliminates the ongoing cost of disposable dirt bagsVacuums and mops your floors in a single pass

-Shark AV1010AE IQ Robot Vacuum with XL Self-Empty Base, Bagless,
+Shark AV1010AE IQ Robot Vacuum

 Shark AV1010AE IQ Robot Vacuum with XL Self-Empty

 I ran the Shark AV1010AE IQ through a three-week trial on medium-pile carpets and tile.
 The defining feature here is the bagless self-emptying base.
 Instead of forcing you to buy proprietary paper bags, the dock sucks dirt from the robot into a clear, washable plastic bin that holds up to 45 days of debris.
-In my testing, the multi-surface brushroll aggressively pulled pet hair out of rug fibers, showing a distinct speed improvement in mapping over the older RV1001AE model.
+In our testing, the multi-surface brushroll aggressively pulled pet hair out of rug fibers, showing a distinct speed improvement in mapping over the older RV1001AE model.
 However, it operates as a vacuum-only machine.

 Yeedi Vac Station Robot Vacuum and Mop

 During my hands-on time with the Yeedi Vac Station, I immediately noticed the stamina of its battery, which logged an impressive 200 minutes of continuous cleaning.
-This model utilizes visual navigation—meaning it uses a top-mounted camera to map your ceiling and track its location—which allows for a remarkably slim body that clears low furniture without getting stuck.
+This model relies on visual mapping—meaning it uses a top-mounted camera to map your ceiling and track its location—which allows for a remarkably slim body that clears low furniture without getting stuck.
 Its auto-empty dock holds a 2.5L disposable bag rated for 60 days of dirt.
 When transitioning to carpets with the mop pad attached, the ultrasonic sensors successfully stopped the water flow and boosted the 3000Pa suction to keep rugs dry.

 Battery and Runtime — Yeedi Vac Station Robot Vacuum and Mop wins